Answers to Parents Most Frequently Asked Questions

 9 Proven Ways to Improve Your Child’s Reading Comprehension

 Reading is far more than piecing letters and sounds together.
 In order for a child to excel at this critical life skill, reading comprehension is a must.
-Children who master the art of reading comprehension are able to understand the meaning and context behind the words on a page, as well as make connections and predictions about what might happen next.
+Children who master the art of reading are able to understand the meaning and context behind the words on a page, as well as make connections and predictions about what might happen next.
 In addition, children should be able to retell and summarize what they have read to ensure the information is retained.

-At our private school in Atlanta, our faculty has chosen to make reading comprehension a top priority within the classroom.
-However, a successful and effective mastery of reading comprehension skills requires a team effort between teachers and parents.
-If you’re wondering how you can intentionally foster better reading comprehension in your child, read on for nine proven tips and tricks.
+At our private school in Atlanta, our faculty has chosen to make reading a top priority within the classroom.
+However, a successful and effective mastery of reading skills requires a team effort between teachers and parents.
+If you’re wondering how you can intentionally foster better reading in your child, read on for nine proven tips and tricks.

 1. Choose Level-Appropriate Reading Materials